BuildOnViction/gitbook/faq/products/tomoscan-explorer.md

 #### [All accounts](https://tomoscan.io/accounts) <a href="#all-accounts" id="all-accounts"></a>

 All the accounts that exist on the chain.
-The page lists the following information: - The account rank (ordered by balance). - The account address. - The public tag - The account balance in TOMO. - The proportion in total supply - The account transaction count.
+The page lists the following information: - The account rank (ordered by balance). - The account address. - The public tag - The account balance in VIC. - The proportion in total supply - The account transaction count.

 #### [All Masternodes](https://tomoscan.io/masternodes) <a href="#all-masternodes" id="all-masternodes"></a>